rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

-There is no GraphQL involved here, because all you can see is the pure view-layer.
+There is no GraphQL involved here, because all you see is the pure view-layer.
 Instead, the data-layer logic is extracted into a Higher-Order Component.
-You would have to import the `graphql` HOC from the React Apollo package in order to apply it on the Profile component.
-It takes the query definition as argument.
+We import the `graphql` HOC from the React Apollo package in order to apply it on the Profile component, which takes the query definition as argument.

 {{< highlight javascript "hl_lines=3 19" >}}
 import React from 'react';